 Folks who do not heed these signs and change their diet will usually see a progression to Type 2 diabetes, and eventually, type 1 diabetes.
 This environment of constant excess glucose/glycogen is extremely damaging to cells and creates an environment that is opportunistic for other metabolic disorders like Alzheimer’s, other brain disorders, heart disease, & cancer.

-eating keto is the alternate fueling system for the body & works by limiting carbohydrate consumption & increasing fat consumption
+eating keto is the way to trigger an alternate fueling system for the body & works by limiting carbohydrate consumption & increasing fat consumption

 If you primarily eat fat and limit carbohydrate consumption to 30 grams a day or less (or don’t eat at all) the body will not have a glucose response so insulin stays low.